Weekly Trend Report: S&P 500 (SPX)

 Bottom Line

-This Week's Free Market: IBEX (IBEX)
+This Week's Free Market: Real Estate (XLRE)

 With your Basic Plan, you receive free access to one market per week.
 We invite you to explore all our indicators and reports for this selected market.
 Upgrade anytime to unlock full access to all markets and premium services.